 There's so much more to do than shopping there.

-First, they have a ton of food, bars, ice cream, vintage clothes and furniture, small creators, cold beers, really cheap anything you want, and did I mention they have beers?
+They have a ton of food, bars, ice cream, vintage clothes and furniture, local creators, cold beers, plants, and really anything you want.

-But with new Night Markets opening or moving all the time in Bangkok, which one should you visit?
+But with new night markets opening or moving all the time in Bangkok, which one should you visit?

 🐵 What Night Market in Bangkok is for You?